 You Have the Space

-Baby swings take up precious real estate in your home.
+Full-sized baby swings take up precious real estate in your home.
 While not all are gigantic, cumbersome machines, many of them are.
 I had the Graco DuetSoothe Swing and Rocker, which I loved, but it wasn’t easy to move around the house.

-When shopping for baby swings, take careful note of the dimensions to ensure you have adequate room in your home (enough space for an armchair), and it’s not going to be annoyingly in the way.
+When shopping for baby swings, take careful note of the dimensions and footprint size to ensure you have adequate room in your home (enough space for an armchair), and it’s not going to be annoyingly in the way.
 Consider where you’ll put it—preferably centrally located and in a spot you can easily see from where you spend most of your day inside.
 The less you have to move it, the better.

 Expert tip: low-to-ground swings like this one might not be ideal if you have pets and want to keep your child higher off the ground away from them.
-Be mindful that pets can jump up on most any swing so always keep a close eye on your baby and fur babies when in use.
+Be mindful that pets can jump up on almost any swing so always keep a close eye on your baby and fur babies when in use.

 Your Baby Is Colicky